-In foreign countries where no consular authority exists, the Master must give shelter on board and repatriate Somali seamen who are found abandoned.
+In foreign countries where no Consular Authority exists, the master must give shelter on board and repatriate Somaliland seamen who are found abandoned.

-He must also give shelter on board and repatriate any other Somali citizen whom the consular authority deems, for whatsoever reason, suitable to repatriate.
+He must also give shelter on board and repatriate any other Somaliland citizen whom the Consular Authority deems, for whatsoever reasons, suitable to repatriate.

-The Master, however, cannot even if abroad give shelter on board to persons, also if Somali citizens searched for by the competent authority for having committed a common crime.
+The master, however, cannot even if abroad give shelter on board to persons, also if Somaliland citizens searched for by the competent authority for having committed a common crime.

-Loss of ship's papers and documents
+Loss of Ship's Papers and Documents.

-In case of loss of papers or other ship's documents, the Master must, in the first port of call, report it to the Harbour Master or to the Consular Authority which deliver him temporary documents to continue the voyage.
+In case of loss of papers or other ship's documents, the master must, in the first port of call, report it to the Harbor Master or to the Consular Authority which deliver him temporary documents to continue the voyage.